abap2UI5/docs/docs/configuration/s4_public_cloud.md

 ### 3. Configure Launchpad & Tiles

-For detailed steps, follow this [guide.](https://developers.sap.com/tutorials/abap-s4hanacloud-procurement-purchasereq-flp.html)
+Setup Launchpad, Pages, Section and Tiles for your abap2UI5 app, follow this [guide.](https://developers.sap.com/tutorials/abap-s4hanacloud-procurement-purchasereq-flp.html)

 ::: tip **BTP ABAP Environment**
 The BTP ABAP Environment has the same technical foundation as S/4 Public Cloud, so the above instructions apply to both systems.